ROCnReg: An R Package for Receiver Operating Characteristic Curve Inference with and without Covariate Information: Package presentation and illustration

 \begin{Schunk} \begin{Sinput} R> library("ROCnReg") R> data("endosyn") R> summary(endosyn) \end{Sinput} \begin{Soutput} cvd_idf age gender bmi Min. :0.0000 Min. :18.25 Men :1317 Min. :12.60 1st Qu.:0.0000 1st Qu.:29.57 Women:1523 1st Qu.:23.19 Median :0.0000 Median :39.28 Median :26.24 Mean :0.2433 Mean :41.43 Mean :26.69 3rd Qu.:0.0000 3rd Qu.:50.84 3rd Qu.:29.74 Max. :1.0000 Max. :84.66 Max. :46.20 \end{Soutput} \end{Schunk} The dataset is comprised of $2840$ individuals ($1317$ men and $1523$ women, variable \code{gender}), with an \code{age} range between $18$ and $85$ years old.
 Variable \code{bmi} contains the body mass index (BMI) values, and \code{cvd_idf} is the variable that indicates the presence (1) or absence (0) of two or more cardiovascular disease (CVD) risk factors.
 Following previous studies, the CVD risk factors considered include raised triglycerides, reduced HDL-cholesterol, raised blood pressure, and raised fasting plasma glucose.
 Note that from the $2840$ individuals, about $24\%$ present two or more CVD risk factors.

-Using the \pkg{ROCnReg} package, in the subsequent sections we will illustrate how to ascertain, through the pooled ROC curve, the discriminatory capacity of the BMI (our diagnostic test) in differentiating individuals with two or more CVD risk factors (those belonging to the diseased class $D$) from those having none or just one CVD risk factor (and that therefore belong to the nondiseased group $\bar{D}$).
+Using the \pkg{ROCnReg} package, in the subsequent sections we will illustrate how to ascertain, through the pooled ROC curve, the discriminatory capacity of the BMI (which acts as our diagnostic test in this example) in differentiating individuals with two or more CVD risk factors (those belonging to the diseased class $D$) from those having none or just one CVD risk factor (and that therefore belong to the nondiseased group $\bar{D}$).
 Also, in Section \ref{sec:croc_ilu} we will show how to evaluate, through the covariate-specific ROC curve, the possible modifying effect of \code{age} and \code{gender} on the discriminatory capacity of the BMI.
 Finally, Section \ref{sec:aroc_ilu} focuses on the covariate-adjusted ROC curve as a global summary measure of the BMI discriminatory ability, when taking the \code{age} and \code{gender} effects into account.
-We mention that in the Appendices we show the usage of the package for those methods not described in the main text.
+In the Appendices we show the usage of the package for those methods not described in the main text.